 The European Court of Human Rights (ECtHR) set out the relevant key criteria for the assessment of de facto detention, these being namely the possibility of movement and the degree of social contact.
 In Khlaifia and Others v.
 Italy, the ECtHR stated that applicants had been de facto deprived of their liberty in the CSPA of Lampedusa and in the ships where they were held involuntarily.
 The restrictions imposed on the applicants violated Article 5(1) ECHR as detention took place without any formal decision.
 Articles 5(2) and 5(4) ECHR were also violated as the applicants were not provided with the necessary information on the legal bases nor with an effective right to challenge their detention.

 In Switzerland, there are ongoing discussions on the distinction between deprivation and restriction of liberty.
 The term de facto detention has not yet been used in case law.
-As said before, there are good legal reasons for considering the accommodation in the transit zone during the airport procedure de facto detention.
-Indeed, legally speaking, this form of accommodation can in some cases be qualified as deprivation of liberty.
-The same could be said for asylum centres in remote locations, which provide for limited possibilities of access and movement outside the centres.
+As said before, there are good legal reasons for considering the accommodation in the transit zone during the airport procedure de facto detention (see section on Border procedure (border and transit zones)).
+Indeed, legally speaking, this form of accommodation can be qualified as deprivation of liberty.
+The same could be said for asylum centres in isolated or remote locations, which provide for limited possibilities of access and movement outside the centres.
 In the past, several authors dealt with the different restrictions imposed on the asylum seekers’ freedom of movement and, in particular, with the framing of their accommodation from a legal perspective.
-This definition effort is particularly relevant following the entry into force of the new legal provisions on 1 March 2019, which entail new forms of accommodation (see section on Place of detention).
-As asylum seekers now stay in federal centres for longer periods, the maximum length being fixed at 140 days (Article 24(4) of the Asylum Act), the conditions of their stay and particularly the restrictions on their freedom of movement become all the more relevant for the debate about de facto detention.
+This definition effort is particularly relevant following the entry into force of the new legal provisions on 1 March 2019, which entail new forms of accommodation (see section on Types of accommodation).
+As asylum seekers now stay in federal centres for longer periods, the maximum length being fixed at 140 days (Article 24(4) of the Asylum Act), the conditions of their stay and particularly the restrictions on their freedom of movement become all the more relevant for the debate about de facto detention (see section on Freedom of movement).

-The enforcement of the new asylum procedure has seen the creation of new types of federal asylum centres next to the six centres where the asylum applications can be submitted.
+The enforcement of the new asylum procedure has led to the creation of new types of federal asylum centres next to the six centres where the asylum applications can be submitted.
 In particular, federal asylum centres without processing facilities (also called “departure centres”) are used for the accommodation of asylum seekers whose applications result in or are highly likely to result in a Dublin decision, as well as for those receiving a negative decision within the accelerated procedure.
 Those centres are often located in particularly isolated areas, as in the case of Glaubenberg, Giffers/Chevrilles or Flumenthal.
 Those areas are poorly served by public transportation, which makes it difficult to receive visitors or leave the area of the centre.
 The other new type of asylum centres are the “special centres” for “asylum seekers who pose a significant danger to public safety and order or who significantly disrupt the operation and security of federal centres” (Article 24a Asylum Act).
 A first such centre opened in December 2018 in Les Verrières, Canton of Neuchâtel.
 However, the Federal Council decided to temporarily close it on 1 September 2019, because it had been largely under-occupied.
-Transfer to these centres cannot be subject to appeal and persons can remain in these centres during the whole procedure or for the maximum duration of 140 days.
+The centre has opened again in February 2021.
+In April 2020, the Federal Administrative Court pronounced itself on the question whether accommodation in a special centre would represent deprivation of liberty and concluded that it did not.
+However, it clarified that the decision to assign a person to such centre must be subject to possible contestation within 30 days, despite the law did not foresee a separate remedy against such decision.

 This has been highlighted by the Parliamentary Control of Administration in the cited report.
 See also Achermann et al, “Administrative Detention of Foreign Nationals in Figures,” in a nutshell #12, January 2019, http://bit.ly/2wDdHik.

-Swiss Competence Centre for the Execution of Criminal Penalties, Monitorage des capacités de privation de liberté, February 2019, 27-34.
+Swiss Competence Centre for the Execution of Criminal Penalties, Monitorage des capacités de privation de liberté 2018, February 2019, 27-34.

 Information provided by the SEM, 12 February 2020.